Understanding a Lipoma

 In most cases, a lipoma doesn’t need treatment.
 Your healthcare provider may look at it during regular checkups to see if it changes.

-But if the lipoma is painful or you want it removed for cosmetic reasons, it can be removed with surgery.
+But if the lipoma is painful or you don't like how it looks, it can be removed with surgery.
 The surgery is called excision.
-The lipoma will most likely not grow back after surgery.
+Small lipomas tend not to grow back after surgery.
+Large lesions may slowly regrow if they can't be fully removed.
 During surgery, the area around the lipoma is numbed.
 If you have a deep lipoma, you may need medicine to numb a larger area (regional anesthesia).
 Or you may need medicine to put you to sleep during the procedure (general anesthesia).
-Then the doctor makes a cut over the area of the lipoma.
-He or she removes the lump of fat.
+Then the healthcare provider makes a cut over the area of the lipoma.
+They remove the lump of fat.
 The cut is then closed with stitches.

 Possible complications of a lipoma

 A large lipoma inside the body can press on organs, nerves, or other tissues and cause problems.
-For example, it can cause problems with breathing or digestion.
+For instance, it can cause problems with breathing or digestion.

 Living with a lipoma